finalfusion/finalfusion-utils/README.md

 ### Using `cargo`

-Installing `finalfusion-utils` requires a Rust toolchain with minimum version `1.37` which can be installed via rustup.
+`finalfusion-utils` can be installed using an up-to-date Rust toolchain, which can be installed with [rustup](https://rustup.rs).

 With a valid Rust toolchain, the crate is most easily installed through `cargo`: